cnerg/cnerg.github.com/community/people/pphw/pphw_introduction.rst

 Paul received a B.A.Sc. in `Engineering Science program
 <http://engsci.utoronto.ca/>`_ at the `University of Toronto
 <http://www.utoronto.ca/>`_ in 1992.
 After three years of graduate school at
-the University of Wisconsin-Madison, he moved to Karlsruhe, Germany, where he studied in the Institute for Neutron Physics and Reactor Engineering (of the `Karlsruhe Institute of Technology <http://www.kit.edu>`_), earning his Dr.-Ing. degree in Mechanical Engineering in 1998.
+the University of Wisconsin–Madison, he moved to Karlsruhe, Germany, where he studied in the Institute for Neutron Physics and Reactor Engineering (of the `Karlsruhe Institute of Technology <http://www.kit.edu>`_), earning his Dr.-Ing. degree in Mechanical Engineering in 1998.
 Returning to Madison, Paul